Here are a few of the Ministries that are held at St Peter's and All Saints

 Prayer Every Tuesday morning at 11.00am St Peter's is open for quiet prayer and reflection.
 There is also a lay-led prayer group at 11.15am at St Peter's Tuesday weekly.

 Café Church Every Thursday morning at 10.00am at All Saints' we welcome you to Café Church.
 Coffee, homemade cake and a chance to talk to friends.
 Volunteers also offer a listening service for anyone who needs help or just a friendly ear.
-On the first Thusday of the the month this is followed by Celtic Worship and a simple shared lunch
+On the first Thursday of the month this is followed by Celtic Worship and a simple shared lunch

 Music A strong and active choir has been in existence since St Peter's was dedicated in 1881.
 Currently the choir consists of 13 sopranos, young people of school/college age, and over twenty men, comprising counter-tenors, tenors and basses.
 The men's choir covers a wide age range: teenagers who recently moved on from the boys' choir and older men, some whom have sung with the choir for 60+ years.